phac-nml/irida/doc/developer/setup/index.md

 Front End Development Setup
 ---------------------------

+IRIDA uses [Yarn](https://yarnpkg.com) for front-end dependency management.
+[Install yarn](https://yarnpkg.com/en/docs/install) by following the directions for your machine.
+For production, it is automatically installed during the build process.

 From within `src/main/webapp/`:

-You will need to run `npm install` to install all dependencies required to run the following from the command line.
+You will need to run `yarn` to install all dependencies required to run the following from the command line.

 Tasks
 =====

-* `npm run sass` - compile all `.scss` files into `.css` files, with sourcemaps.
+* `yarn run sass` - compile all `.scss` files into `.css` files, with sourcemaps.
-* `npm run build` - compile all es6 files to es2015.
+* `yarn run build` - compile all es6 files to es2015.
-* `npm run lint:js [filename]` - lint a specific file.
+* `yarn`npm run lint:js [filename]` - lint a specific file.

 JavaScript and SCSS Code Formatting and Linting
 ===============================================